MoritzKlasen/OpenSDB/README.md

 - **Prohibited Word Filter** – Detects flagged words and notifies admins with context and user info
 - **Customizable Roles** – Define which roles are considered “admin”, “team”, or “verified”
 - **Comment System** – Add context or notes to users via modal input, saved to the database
-- **CSV → MongoDB Migration** – Import student data via a command-line migration script
+- **CSV → MongoDB Migration** – Import student data via the Admin Web UI
 - **Modular Codebase** – Designed for expansion and customization by schools and developers
 - **Fully Open Source** – Modify, rebrand, and extend for your own school use cases